LukeCaptainAI/Workingscripts/README.md

 # Workingscripts
-Data and workflow for quantifying hydro, meteo data
+Data and workflow for quantifying hydro & meteo data for adaption for autonomous ships